prosyslab-classroom/cs348-information-security/REQUIREMENT.md

 Especially,
 - Formatting: All source code must be properly formatted using `ocamlformat`.
 Students are required to format their source code by using `make fmt` or setting their editor.
 Ill-formatted source code will be automatically rejected for grading.
 - Warning: All source code must not have any warning.
 Students are required to correct all warnings in their source code before the final submission.
 For convenience, `make` does not strictly check warnings.
 However, `make test` will reject any source code with warnings.
 - Coverage: Your source code must be well-tested.
-By running `make coverage`, you must achieve more than 90% of the code coverage.
-If your code coverage is below 90%, your code will not be graded.
+By running `make coverage`, your code coverage must exceed the specified threshold for each assignment.
+If your code coverage is below the threshold, your code will not be graded.
 You can add more tests in the `test` directory and modify the `test/dune` file to enhance coverage.
 Note that `make coverage` runs for only a minute, so you should maximize your test coverage within this time constraint.

 ### 4. Value-oriented Programming
 We encourage the practice of value-oriented programming.